sbrauer/Audrey/docs/source/resources.rst

 (within the context of your project).
 It's used in many places as a key to lookup a given Object class.
 There are no restrictions on the characters it may contain, so feel free to make it human-friendly (using spaces instead of underscores to separate words, for example).

-In lines 11-17, the class method ``get_class_schema()`` is overridden.
-This method should return a colander schema representing the user-editable attributes for the Object type (the sort of attributes that might be shown as fields in an edit form).
+In lines 10-14, the class attribute ``_schema`` is overridden.
+The value of this attribute should be a colander schema representing the user-editable attributes for the Object type (the sort of attributes that might be shown as fields in an edit form).
 This is standard colander stuff, and you can use all the colander types (including Mapping and Sequence).